 When we asked her daughter Ivy to tell us what she remembered about her mother’s knitting she replied “It was a way of life for my late mother.”

-Shown above Madelyn Morris, a prolific W̱SÁNEĆ knitter
+Shown above Madeline Morris, a prolific W̱SÁNEĆ knitter

-Born in 1931, and the mother of 6, Madelyn learned knitting from her own mother who knit using the traditional materials; the woolly dog and goat.
-Madelyn, like many knitters of that era, started when she was just a child.
+Born in 1931, and the mother of 6, Madeline learned knitting from her own mother who knit using the traditional materials; the woolly dog and goat.
+Madeline, like many knitters of that era, started when she was just a child.
 “It’s in our teachings to pass on knowledge as young as possible,” Ivy explains.

 Ivy recalls, “It was a lot of labour.
 After harvesting they’d wash the wool outside in a big barrel with boiling water, scrub it clean and make sure it was the white it was supposed to be.
 Then she’d hang it in the line or on the rocks.
 When the sun is shining it doesn’t take too long to dry.
 Then she’d collect it all and bring it back home.”